 - 1 x 4.7 uF polarized electrolytic capacitor

 - 1 x 33 uF polarized electrolytic capacitors

 - Anything you need to unsolder old capacitors and solder on new ones

-First, crack open the back and take a look at the boards:
+Crack open the back and take a look at the boards

 You’ll see two double-stacked and plugged into three header cables.